 V. Review of Policy

-This policy will be revisited by WPLC Selection Committee who will recommend changes or revisions to the WPLC Steering Committee on a yearly basis.
+This policy will be revisited by the WPLC Collection Development Work Group who will review the policy on an annual basis and recommend changes or revisions to the WPLC Steering Committee.

 Policy created by Justine Burchell, December 2011